 Why it's potentially wrong: One insurer may have excellent Life Insurance rates but poor Income Protection rates for your occupation class.

-Potential cost: Bundling with wrong insurer can cost 15-25% more than optimized split strategy.
+Potential cost: Bundling with the wrong insurer can produce a meaningful additional cost compared with an optimized split strategy.
+Get bundled and separate quotes to compare for your specific situation.

 Correct approach: